Ceramic-Blue-Tim/Guidelines/src/docs/source/support.md

 # Support

-Recommended scheme in case of issue :
+Recommended procedure to solve a problem :

 * Read the documentation
 * Search for similar issues over the internet